Supply Chain Management (M.Sc.) Full time

 Career and perspectives

-Professional supply chain management will reduce a company's costs, optimize results in the shortest of times, and improve customer satisfaction.
-As a result, supply chain managers are in great demand in the labour market.
-The University mediates interdisciplinary know-how in the fields of strategic logistics management, supply chain operation, international management, process design and management, and big data, as well as social skills.
-Where enterprise resource planning (ERP) systems are concerned, we preferably work with SAP.
+Professional supply chain management in companies can reduce costs, optimize results and efficiency, and improve customer satisfaction.
+As a result, supply chain managers are in great demand in today’s labour market.
+SRH University Hamm offers interdisciplinary know-how in the fields of strategic logistics management, supply chain operation, international management, process design and management, and big data, as well as training in social skills.
+Where enterprise resource planning (ERP) systems are concerned, we primarily work with SAP.

-Apply fast and easy via our online platform
+Application is fast and easy using our online application website

-For English language please click on the Union Jack flag at the right.
-Once logged in, you can conveniently enter your data and upload certificates and other forms
+You will be asked to create an account.
+Please follow the individual steps on the website.
+Once you logged in, you can conveniently enter your data and upload certificates and other documents.

-There is no deadline for enrollment.
+There is no deadline for enrolment.
 You have the choice to apply whenever you want.
 But to guarantee you a smooth process, we highly suggest you to apply as soon as possible.

 Filmshots of Hamm: